 Q: Our house was built in the 70s, and I’d really like to change the look of my kitchen.
 The cabinets, although in good, solid condition, look dark and dated.
 What are my options?

 A: Your problem is a common one.
 Many people today are opting for a lighter look in their kitchens.
 The most expensive choice would be to replace the cabinets completely.
-Another option would be to reface the cabinets.
-This involves applying a new wood veneer to the cabinet bases and installing new doors and drawers.
+A more affordable option would be to reface the cabinets.
+Refacing cabinets costs 30% to 50% less than replacing and involves applying a new wood veneer to the cabinet bases and installing new doors and drawers.
 You can also keep the wood look by having the cabinets stripped, bleached and refinished (a messy and expensive process with sometimes disappointing results).
 Your other option would be to paint the cabinets, which can be the most cost-effective of all, offering the best return on your investment.

 Q: Can I do it myself?